sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 ### Syslog Show Commands

-This subsection explains how to display configured syslog servers.
+This subsection explains how to display syslog related configuration.

 **show syslog**